Salmonrice/TwitterSentimentAnalysis/README.md

 # Twitter Sentiment Analysis

-All requiremetns modules of this project are all contain in requirments.txt
+see list of modules in `requirements.txt`
 ```
 pip install -r requirements.txt
 ```